Playing the Infield in Adult Slowpitch Softball

 When the pitch is released, the infielder should be standing with feet apart, his glove down and between his legs, and leaning slightly forward.

 If the ball is hit to his right, he should not shuffle his right foot toward the ball.
-Instead, his first step should be with his left foot, forward and toward the path of the ball.
-Similarly, when the ball is hit to his left, his first step is with his right foot.

 These movements are awkward until you get used to them.
 But they are important, because they will save the fielder a full step and allow him to get to the ball faster.
-Practice them until they come naturally.

-Copyright © 2010 by Dan Hughes
+Copyright © 2009 by Dan Hughes

 My Internet Radio Shows on Slowpitch Softball